sixshootercat/wizeline-challenge/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to access the application.

-## Requirements
+## Feature Requirements and Expectations

 - "As an avid fan of the epic series A Song of Ice and Fire, I have a hard time keeping up with all of the characters who lose their heads.
 As such, I would like to have an application that can help me track which characters from the series are alive or dead."
 - Uses https://anapioficeandfire.com/ as a data source